-Despite improvements in the field of employment and economic growth in the EU prior to the outbreak of the COVID-19 pandemic, women still lack equal access to employment and equal working conditions compared to men.
-Missing care facilities, gender stereotypes and sexism hamper women's participation in the labour market and in entrepreneurship.
+Despite improvements in the field of employment and economic growth in the EU prior to the outbreak of the COVID-19 pandemic, women still lack equal access to employment and equal working conditions compared to men.71 Missing care facilities, gender stereotypes and sexism hamper women's participation in the labour market and in entrepreneurship.
 They may also lead to lower wages,72 thereby affecting women's living standards, quality of life and social inclusion.
-In addition, these gender stereotypes create patterns in the labour market that disproportionately limit women's professional and personal development.
-The systemic nature of this stereotyping coupled with discriminatory practices and bias causes labour markets in the EU and beyond to be segregated horizontally and vertically by gender, with women overrepresented amongst low wage earners, in part-time work and in precarious working conditions, involving variable working hours and temporary contracts.
-Moreover, women are more likely to take career breaks due to care responsibilities.
-In the EU, about 33% women have taken a career break of at least six months for childcare reasons compared with just over 1% of men.
-Furthermore, 44% of Europeans still think that the most important role of women is to take care of their home and family.
+In addition, these gender stereotypes create patterns in the labour market that disproportionately limit women's professional and personal development.73 The systemic nature of this stereotyping coupled with discriminatory practices and bias causes labour markets in the EU and beyond to be segregated horizontally and vertically by gender, with women overrepresented amongst low wage earners, in part-time work and in precarious working conditions, involving variable working hours and temporary contracts.74 Moreover, women are more likely to take career breaks due to care responsibilities.
+In the EU, about 33% women have taken a career break of at least six months for childcare reasons compared http://ftp.iza.org/dp13877.pdf.